Si1veR123/easy-rest-api/README.md

 ### **DELETE Requests**
 Used to delete database entries.
 #### **Sending**
-Sending a delete request to a table's route will delete the table.
+Sending a delete request to a table's route will delete the table's contents.
 Query strings can be used to filter which entries are deleted.
 `/people?age=4` will translate to SQL `DELETE FROM people WHERE age=4`
 `+` in query strings are translated to a space.

 #### **Returning**
 Empty body.
-If an error is encountered when deleting, HTTP error code 500 will be returned.
+If an error is encountered when deleting, HTTP error code 500/400 will be returned.
 It cannot be assumed the entry was deleted successfully.
 Else, HTTP 200.

 ### **PATCH Requests**